Nemophila spatulata

-Nemophila spatulata, with the common names Sierra baby blue-eyes and Sierra nemophila, is a dicot in the family Boraginaceae.
+Nemophila spatulata has common names Sierra baby blue-eyes and Sierra nemophila.
+The genus Nemophila is placed in the family Hydrophyllaceae.

 Distribution

 The plant is an annual herb wildflower that grows in California, and adjacent areas of Nevada and Oregon.

 It is found on slopes at elevations between 1100–3000 m, in meadows, road banks, and woodlands.
 It grows in the following plant communities: